AriFordsham/GHCWiki/kind-system.md

 In the above, `n` would be inferred to have kind `Nat` and `a` would have kind `*`.

-## Interaction with GADTs
+## Interaction with (G)ADTs

-GADTs can already be annotated with a mixture of names with optional explicit kind signatures and just kind signatures.
+(G)ADTs can already be annotated with a mixture of names with optional explicit kind signatures and just kind signatures.
 These kind signatures would now be able to refer to the newly declared, non-\* kinds.
-However the ultimate kind of a GADT must still be `*`. i.e.
+However the ultimate kind of a (G)ADT must still be `*`. i.e.

 ```
 dataOk a (b ::Bool)::Nat->*whereOkC::OkIntTrueZeroOkC'::OkStringFalse(SuccZero)dataBad a ::Nat->Natwhere-- result kind is not *...